-Bananas have many benefits that place them among the most popular fruits in the United States.
+Bananas are one of the most commonly enjoyed fruits in the United States.
 In fact, they outsell oranges and apples combined.
-In North America, bananas have been sold since the 1800s, even though the variety popular at that time isn’t the one normally enjoyed still today.
-In 1890, a bad disease affected the banana-growing regions of the Caribbean and Latin America, and disrupted almost every major banana farm in that time.
+In North America, bananas have been sold since the 1800s, although the bananas that were sold originally differ from the ones sold today.
+The reason behind this is that in 1890, a bad disease affected the banana-growing regions of the Caribbean and Latin America, and disrupted almost every major banana farm in that time.
 In the early 1900s, research began with an aim of developing disease resistant bananas, which led to the development of the “Cavendish” banana variety which is most popularly sold in grocery stores today.
-Bananas are mostly grown on very large plantations with their workers living on-site.
+Bananas are mostly grown on very large plantations where many workers live on-site.
 One major goal of the US government in the late 19th and early 20th Century was for the country to grow its bananas on a large scale for domestic consumption as well as export.
 This was seen as an area to gain ground in global trade, as bananas are an important part of the American diet, and the US is known to be among the world’s biggest importers of bananas.
 Most American bananas are produced in the tropics and are shipped for long distances before reaching the country’s markets.

 With bananas being among the fruits most commonly consumed in the world, a fruit that in many of these countries has few limits on its growing season, governments from the producing countries have strived to find measures to further boost production and enhance their economies.
 This includes better means of preventing diseases affecting the crops, such as “Panama Disease”, and ensuring proper care for the workers on the many banana plantations.
 The US itself only produces 0.008 million metric tons of bananas each year, and heavily relies on bananas from other countries to help meet its demands for the fruit.
-Therefore, it may need to take steps to secure the sustainability of the people and places that supply the bulk of its bananas.
-With that in mind, we look at the most important countries supplying the US with this important tropical produce.
+These countries upon which the United States relies are outlined below.

 In this country banana production is widespread.
 It is practiced both by large scale and small scale farmers, who employ it either in mixed cultivation or via monoculture (strictly banana stands).
 The Dominican Republic highly benefits from the export of this fruit, and last year it exported bananas totalling nearly 9.22 million pounds to the United States.
 Banana cultivation provides lots of rural labor due to its labor intensive nature.
 In the Dominican Republic, the banana industry is the second largest employer, following only the government.
 The sector provides jobs for 6,000 farmers and employs 700 people at boxing plants.